-EDITOR’S NOTE: Our Best synth list is continually updated, for a summarized version, check the table below:
+EDITOR’S NOTE: Our Best synth list is continually updated, for a summarized version of the current best vst synth in 2020, check the table below:

 |Vengeance Sound VPS Avenger||8 OSC Modules, more than 10 OSC transformation parameters, 8 ARP Modules, 8 Step SQ Modules, 8 Mod Envelope Modules, 8 Pitch Envelope Modules, 4 AMP Modules, 4 FILTER Modules, 4 SHAPER Modules, 4 LFO Modules, Master Filter Module, 6 free routable FX busses, and much more||4.8||$$|